joshbrew/AcyclicGraph.js/README.md

-    delay?:false|number, //ms delay to fire the node repeat?:false|number, // set repeat as an integer to repeat the input n times, cmd will be the number of times the operation has been repeated recursive?:false|number, //or set recursive with an integer to pass the output back in as the next input n times, cmd will be the number of times the operation has been repeated animate?:boolean, //true or false
+    delay?:false|number, //ms delay to fire the node repeat?:false|number, // set repeat as an integer to repeat the input n times, cmd will be the number of times the operation has been repeated recursive?:false|number, //or set recursive with an integer to pass the output back in as the next input n times, cmd will be the number of times the operation has been repeated frame?:boolean, //true or false.
+If repeating or recursing, execute on requestAnimationFrame?
+Careful mixing this with animate:true animate?:boolean, //true or false
     loop?:false|number, //milliseconds or false
     animation?:( //uses operator by default unless defined otherwise can be async